changke/half-stack-dev-2/src/main/webapp/md/setting-up-lit/index.md

 # Setting Up Lit

-🔄 _Updated on Sep 14 2022_
+🔄 _Updated on May 22 2023_

 📅 _Published on Aug 28 2021_

 [Lit](https://lit.dev/) is a library for building [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

-I like Lit, it makes developing with Web Components quicker and easier.

-Since Lit is distributed as npm package(s), before shipping to browser, your code must be **bundled**; and if you use TypeScript for developing, the code must also be **transpiled**.
-You'll need to set something up before start developing with Lit.
+Since Lit is distributed as npm packages, before shipping to browser, your code must be **bundled**; and if you use TypeScript for developing, the code must also be **transpiled**.
+Something must be set up before starting developing with Lit.

 However, the initial setup process is not very clearly described in the [official documentation](https://lit.dev/docs/tools/overview/).
 The [Starter Kit project](https://lit.dev/docs/tools/starter-kits/) is also kind of bloated: You have to install a bundle tool with several plugins, a local web server, some polyfills and even a static site generator, and all of them need to be configured separately.

 > *Gone are the days when Notepad program alone is enough for writing websites.*

-In this post I'd like to share an alternative, simpler setup to start using Lit.
+In this article I'd like to share an alternative, simpler setup to start using Lit.
+It would serve as a **boilerplate** for building Lit-based web apps.
 Some goals are:

 - TypeScript-based
 - For modern browsers only
-- Minimal dependencies, non-bloated
+- As few dependencies as possible, non-bloated
-- Minimal configs
+- As few configurations as possible
 - Code-splitting: multiple inputs multiple outputs
-- Linting
-- OS: Ubuntu 22.04, IDE: VS Code
+- Code linting

 ## Add Lit